16.1 Introduction to Data Control Language (DCL)

 In this example:

-• We create two roles, accountant and data_entry.
+- We create two roles,

-• Privileges are granted to these roles (accountant and data_entry) instead of individual users.
+. - Privileges are granted to these roles (

-• Finally, we revoke privileges from the roles as needed.
+) are assigned to these roles. - Finally, we revoke privileges from the roles as needed.

 This approach simplifies access management by centralizing permissions within roles and assigning those roles to users, enhancing security and maintainability in database administration.